• THE CORNFLOWER •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Bouton d'Or

-It is a perennial plant with single cup-shaped flowers, formed by five tight and shiny sepals.
+This is a perennial plant with simple, cup-shaped flowers formed from five tight, shiny sepals.

 • THE CAMPANULA •